servetti-polito/neubot/doc/neubot.1.rst

   returns 0 if connect() succeeds and the response is OK, nonzero otherwise.

-  *On Windows and MacOS* this command accepts the *-v* option, which makes it more verbose. *On other UNIX systems*, it does not accept any command line option.
+  On Windows and MacOS this command accepts the *-v* option, which makes it more verbose.
+On other UNIX systems, it does not accept any command line option.

 neubot stop
-  *On MacOS*, this command runs launchctl(1), which in turn stops Neubot.
+  On MacOS, this command runs launchctl(1), which in turn stops Neubot.
 You must be root to run this command.
-On MacOS, this command accepts the *-v* option, which makes it more verbose.
+On MacOS, this command accepts the ``-v`` option, which makes it more verbose.

-  *On Windows and other UNIX systems*, this command uses the web API to request Neubot to exit.
+  On Windows and other UNIX systems, this command uses the web API to request Neubot to exit.

 neubot viewer [-A address] [-p port]